Outliers Detection in Networks with Missing Links: Introduction

-Our work also focuses on the missing observations scenario and link prediction.
-In practice, many real-life networks are polluted by missing data \cite{MissingGuimer, MissingHandcock}.
+In addition, many real-life networks are polluted by missing data \cite{MissingGuimer, MissingHandcock}.
 Indeed, complete exploration of all pairwise interactions between agents can be expensive, time consuming, and requires significant effort.
 In social sciences, graphs constructed from survey data are likely to be incomplete, due to non-response or drop-out of participants.
+Online social network data are often obtained through crawling of users profile; however the gigantic size of these networks may drive analysts to stop prematurely this crawling, and work with a sub-sample of the network \citep{crawling}.
 Protein-protein interactions networks provide a blatant example of incompleteness, as the existence of each interaction must be tested experimentally, and most of these interactions have yet to be tested \cite{MissingLinkProtein}.
-Finally, the size of some data sets coming, for example, from online social networks or genome sequencing makes the use of the full dataset computationally inefficient.
-Some researchers have proposed to study the properties of these networks based on a sample of their edges \cite{MissingSample}.
-Unfortunately, the absence of information on the existence of edges between agents may distort the results of network analysis and corrupt the estimators \cite{EffectMissing}.
-When dealing with a partially observed network, being able to predict the existence of non-observed edges is of practical interest \cite{link_pred_bio}.
-In the context of online social networks, it can be used to suggest new relations to users.
-In biology, testing for the existence of interactions between agents can be time-consuming and difficult.
-Prior estimations on the probability of the existence of non-observed edges enable researchers to test for the most likely interactions, thus recovering the structure of the network while avoiding a costly and time-consuming complete exploration of the edges.
+When dealing with a partially observed network, being able to predict the probability of existence of non-observed edges is of particular interest and finds numerous applications, for example in biology \cite{link_pred_bio}, recommender systems \cite{Recommend} and ecology \cite{fu2019link}.